 Learn about Woodblock printing and how it was used in the middle ages.
 Then make your own printing “block”.
 Open to the public.
 Children welcome with parents.
 Free.

 We have other get togethers throughout the month.
 Keep up to date by joining the Shire Facebook group.

 What is the SCA like?

-What to get some other views of the SCA?
+Want to get some more views of the SCA?
 Here are some great articles that will give you a glimpse into the best of what the SCA can offer.

 Check out this article at Gamer-XP written by an SCA member it will help you get the proverbial “big picture”.

 This blog article was written by someone who is not an SCA member.
 It captures the magic of a day at an SCA event.

 A 5 minute article from NBC news about Pennsic in 2012.